 Text COUNTRY to 49798 for concert updates.

-A limited number of table reservations are available by calling 316-722-4201 or in person at The Cotillion.
 Coat check is open during events to check your coats, hats, merch and more.
 Coat check is located next to merch by the front doors.
 All sales are final.
 No exchanges or refunds unless a show is cancelled or postponed.

 COVID-19 Show Policy: There are no restrictions on this show but we encourage face masks when you can not social distance and ask that you stay home if you are feeling sick or have been exposed recently to someone with COVID-19.

 Country singer Triston Marez’s sound isn’t just centered around the crying steel or prominent fiddles that often go hand in hand with the rolling plains or legendary dancehalls that come to mind when thinking about country music -- they’re part of a way of life for the 25-year-old.
 Marez’s debut EP, That Was All Me, set to release Jan.
 25, showcases Marez’s rich vocals telling tales of long nights, former flames and new love with a relatable honesty.